Marcell Ozuna Player Props: Braves vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.50 team ERA that ranks 22nd across all MLB pitching staffs.
+- The Pirates have a 4.53 team ERA that ranks 22nd across all league pitching staffs.

-- Pirates pitchers combine to allow 122 home runs (1.1 per game), the sixth-fewest in baseball.
+- Pirates pitchers combine to surrender 124 home runs (1.1 per game), the sixth-fewest in the league.

-- Keller goes for his 10th victory when he gets the start for the Pirates, his 24th of the season.
-He is 9-8 with a 4.35 ERA and 150 strikeouts in 138 2/3 innings pitched.
+- The Pirates will send Priester (2-1) out to make his fifth start of the season.
+He is 2-1 with an 8.69 ERA and 16 strikeouts in 19 2/3 innings pitched.

-- In his last outing on Thursday against the Milwaukee Brewers, the right-hander tossed five innings, allowing eight earned runs while surrendering nine hits.
+- The right-hander's last appearance was on Saturday against the Milwaukee Brewers, when he went four innings, surrendering three earned runs while giving up five hits.

+- The 22-year-old has amassed an ERA of 8.69, with 7.3 strikeouts per nine innings, in four games this season.
+Opponents are batting .269 against him.

 © 2023 Data Skrive.
 All rights reserved.